charmed-kubernetes/bundle/fragments/k8s/cdk/README.md

 - Etcd (distributed key value store)
      - Three node cluster for reliability.

+For a more minimal cluster suitable for development and testing, deploy the smaller [kubernetes-core](https://jujucharms.com/kubernetes-core) bundle via `conjure-up kubernetes-core`.

 # Usage

-Installation has been automated via [conjure-up](http://conjure-up.io/):
+Installation has been automated via [conjure-up](https://conjure-up.io/):

     sudo snap install conjure-up --classic
     conjure-up canonical-kubernetes

-Conjure will prompt you for deployment options (AWS, GCE, Azure, etc.) and credentials.
+Conjure-up will prompt you for deployment options (AWS, GCE, Azure, etc.) and credentials.

-This bundle is for multi-node deployments, for individual deployments for developers, use the smaller [kubernetes-core](http://jujucharms.com/kubernetes-core) bundle via `conjure-up kubernetes-core`.

 ## Proxy configuration